trojanh/ToDoApp/README.md

 # To-doapp

 This is simple ToDO app made in ember 2.7.
-You can find the working demo on firebase https://todo-app-40c70.firebaseapp.com
+You can find the working demo on firebase https://todo-app-40c70.firebaseapp.com This project uses Ember Fixuteres to store the data and it doesn't installed with Ember.
+To install Ember Fixuteres use following command:

+ember install ember-data-fixture-adapter

+for more on Fixtures check https://github.com/emberjs/ember-data-fixture-adapter

 ## Prerequisites